-The Datafied Classroom is a three-year research project that will investigate faculty perspectives of student privacy and their practices in relation to emerging learning analytics tools and initiatives.
-The research team will conduct a survey investigating how faculty incorporate student privacy resources into their courses and address student privacy in their instructional designs and adoption of educational technologies.
-Building on the results from the survey, the research team will aim to conduct 30 semi-structured interviews with faculty, librarians, and instructional technologists.
-The final phase of the project uses the empirical findings from the survey and interviews to facilitate student privacy discussions among faculty, librarians, and instructional technologists.
-This project is funded by the Institute of Museum and Library Services.
+The Datafied Classroom was a research project that investigated faculty perspectives of student privacy and their practices concerning emerging learning analytics tools and initiatives.
+The research team conducted a survey investigating how faculty incorporate student privacy resources into their courses and address student privacy in their instructional designs and adoption of educational technologies.
+Building on the results from the survey, the research team conducted 30 semi-structured interviews with faculty, librarians, and instructional technologists.
+The final phase of the project used the empirical findings from the survey and interviews to facilitate student privacy discussions among faculty, librarians, and instructional technologists.
+This project was funded by the Institute of Museum and Library Services.